 Historically, the magic of our Chorus preceded the Foundation.
 And now that same magic energizes a Foundation engaged in a broad range of activities—all related to our mission of promoting international harmony through choral music.

-Jeffrey Douma is the Director of the Yale Glee Club, Yale's principal undergraduate mixed chorus, and Associate Professor of Conducting at the Yale School of Music.
+Jeffrey Douma is the Director of the Yale Glee Club, Yale's principal undergraduate mixed chorus, and Professor of Conducting at the Yale School of Music.

 A tenor, Douma has appeared as ensemble member and frequent tenor soloist with the nation's leading professional choirs, including the Dale Warland Singers, Oregon Bach Festival Chorus under Helmuth Rilling, and Robert Shaw Festival Singers.
 A former conducting faculty member at the Interlochen Center for the Arts, he appears frequently as clinician and guest conductor for festivals and honor choirs.
 Douma served previously on the conducting faculties of Smith College and Carroll College.
 He holds the Bachelor of Music degree from Concordia College (Moorhead, MN) and the Doctor of Musical Arts degree in conducting from the University of Michigan.